habbis/operation_manual/etherpad.md

 ```

-To user mysql or maraidb databse you must set these setting in settings.json
+To use mysql or maraidb databse you must set these setting in settings.json

 ```
   /*